Intrauterine Fetal Demise

 Intrauterine Fetal Demise Risk Factors

-When doctors are able to determine the cause of intrauterine fetal death, it usually falls into one of three categories: placental, fetal, or maternal.
+When health care providers are able to determine the cause of intrauterine fetal death, it usually falls into one of 3 categories of risk factors: placental, fetal, or maternal.

-Complications with the placenta that may cause an IUFD include:
+Complications with the placenta that may cause IUFD include:

 • Fetomaternal hemorrhage (placenta transfers blood from the fetus to the mother)

-• Placental abruption (separation of placenta from the uterus wall)
+• Placental abruption (separation of the placenta from the uterus wall)

 • Placental insufficiency (not enough oxygen and nutrients getting to the fetus)